marcosTulli/mt-globant-challenge/README.md

 1. You may use Google/AI, but be ready to explain your code and choices.
 2. API Docs if you need it: https://fakestoreapi.com/docs

+### Additional Notes

+- I decided to focus on fetching the data first and take care of the UI changes once I've made sure the API was well integrated with the App.

+- To optimize development time, I  chose to implement Tanstack React-Query to handle API fetching, using query function helpers.

+- I implemmented a simple debounced keystroke client-side filter for the products.

+- I created a Product domain model class that encapsulates product data with private fields and getter methods, providing a clear, immutable interface for accessing product properties.
+This approach improves type safety, enforces data consistency, and separates raw API data (ProductDTO) from the app’s domain logic.